 The IoT module decision tree: selecting the right IoT module for any use case

-The right IoT module will help ease development, speed up time to market and ultimately improve ROI.
+Choosing the right IoT module will ease development, speed up time to market and ultimately improve ROI.
 At the beginning of IoT solution design, careful consideration must be given to determine the necessary features and potential world regions where the solution will be.
 Features must be matched with a price point that makes sense for the business case.

 IoT modules and connectivity, the heart of the IoT ecosystem